-SICTL has provided the following typical and worst case operational scenarios.
+SICTL has provided the following typical and worst case operational scenarios for the upcoming 6 month period.
 SICTL have reported that not all worst cast scenarios are underway at once as there is not enough plant to do this.
 Yard, quay and rail operations are managed for efficient usage of plant - this system is colour-coded below.
 Additionally, the differences between the INP noise periods and the SICTL shift times are explained in the table below.